vahanfreiheit/fdctina/content/we-are-software-engineers.md

 Becoming a well-rounded software engineer is a long journey that takes many years of hard work and learning.
 Technology never rests.
 And neither do we.

-We are for engineers, by engineers.
+A software company built for engineers by engineers.

 {{< content-images >}}